| Document Number: | WG14 N1269 |

 When a C or C++ program begins execution it runs in a single thread, executing

-function.
+the main function.
 The program can create additional threads as needed.

-Each thread has its own copy of all auto
+Each thread has its own copy of all auto variables, so auto

-values in one thread are independent of auto
+values in one thread are independent of auto values in the other threads.

 Data with static storage duration is accessible to all threads, so those values are shared.